neobiju/blog/content/project/cryptography/index.md

 # Asymmetric encryption
 <hr>
 This algorithm is widely used in the World Wide Web.
 It is also called Public Key Cryptography (PKC).
-The PKC algorithm uses two keys: public and private.
+The algorithm uses two keys: public and private.

     Open may be known to many.
 It is impossible to decrypt data using it.
 For example, an email address is a public key.
     The private is secret, used to decrypt the message, never revealed to the other party.
 For example, the email account password is the key to opening emails.